irebuf/dncs-lab/README.md

 ```
 ip link set dev eth1 up
 ```
-We need this line to create the port eth1 that is link to the switch.
+We need this line to create the port eth1 that is linked to the switch.
 ```
 ip link add link eth1 name eth1.170 type vlan id 170
 ip link add link eth1 name eth1.171 type vlan id 171
 ```
-We use these lines to split the port eth1 in two ports (eth1.170 and eth1.171) to use the VLAN that virtualy split the link.
-We call the two VLAN with the third 8 bits of IP configuration of the link.
+We use these lines to split the port eth1 in two ports (eth1.170 and eth1.171): so VLAN virtually splits the link.
+We call the two VLANs with the third 8 bits of IP configuration of the link.
 ```
 ip add add 192.168.170.254/24 dev eth1.170
 ip add add 192.168.171.254/27 dev eth1.171